LinkedIn Guide for Accountants

-Find a better job, network, and build your personal brand with a fully optimized LinkedIn profile.
+Find a better job and build your personal brand with a fully optimized LinkedIn profile.

-There are as many different ways to use LinkedIn as there are people using it.
-Before you get into the meat of this guide, take a few moments to think about what you want to get out of your LinkedIn experience.
+Before you get into the meat of this guide, think about what you want to get out of your LinkedIn experience.
 Your personal goals will shape your LinkedIn experience and determine what you add to your profile.
-Which best describes you?
+Which are you?

 Active Job Seeker